Aviation in the United States: Delays

 Airline delays have been the subject of some controversy, prompting a GAO audit and Congressional debate in 2007–08.

 Roughly one in four passengers experienced a passenger trip delay in 2007 and the average duration of delay experienced by these passengers was 1 hour 54 minutes.
 24% of flights were delayed and 2% were cancelled entirely.
 Overall, passengers were delayed 320 million hours in 2007 with an estimated deadweight economic loss of up to $41 billion.

 An average of 40% of passenger aircraft delays in the U.S. originated in the New York metropolitan area, some in the area and others due to cascading effects.
 One-third of aircraft in the national airspace system move through the New York area at some point during a typical day.

+In the two years prior to the pandemic, the GAO reported that weather was the primary reason for cancellations, but the percentage of cancellations caused by airlines, such as maintenance problems or staff shortages, began to rise in early 2021.
+From October to December 2021, the airline caused 60 percent or more of cancellations—higher than any time in 2018 or 2019.

 To deal with delays, takeoff and landing scheduling caps have been imposed on certain urban airports at various times since 1968, including Washington Reagan National, Chicago O'Hare, and the three New York airports.
 Other short-term measures have been taken, including minor procedural changes, use of military airspace on peak travel days, and appointment of a "New York Airspace Czar" (Director for the New York Area Program Integration Office).
 The New York/New Jersey/Philadelphia airspace is being "redesigned" incrementally, with completion estimated in 2012.
 The Bush Administration announced plans to auction some takeoff and landing slots at the New York airports, but plans were canceled by the Obama administration.

 Longer-term solutions include increasing capacity by building more runways, and implementing the Next Generation Air Transportation System which would allow more direct flight paths.
-The California High-Speed Rail project has been justified among other things as a ways to decrease congestion and thereby delays on the busy San Francisco Bay Area - Metro Los Angeles air corridor.
+The California High-Speed Rail project has been justified among other things as a ways to decrease congestion and thereby delays on the busy San Francisco Bay Area–Metro Los Angeles air corridor.